-- We will use the Simulink part of Matlab for two main purposes - We will emulate/modelate a low frequency signal corrupted with an additive noise (high frequency signal). - Implement a FILTER that will eliminate a high frequency component (ripple or noise) meanwhile leaving untouched a low frecuency sinewave. - This phenomenon is common in any electrical system, where the 60Hz signal from the power lines corrupt a signal of interest as an Electro EncephaloGram (EEG), Electro CardioGram (EKG), or just a sinewave.
+- We will use the Simulink part of Matlab for two main purposes inside this DSP Module: - We will emulate/modelate a low frequency signal corrupted with an additive noise (high frequency signal). - Design and implement a FILTER that will eliminate a high frequency component (ripple or noise) meanwhile leaving untouched a low frequency sine wave. - This phenomenon is common in any electrical system, where the 60Hz signal from the power lines corrupt a signal of interest as an Electro EncephaloGram (EEG), Electro CardioGram (EKG), or just a sinewave.